byuoitav/qsys-download/README.md

 If the cfg files do not exist or contain an empty string, the Box portion of this microservice will not run and the file will instead be sotred to the tmp_audio folder and not deleted.
 The hope is this will be useful to others who do not need or want the upload to box feature.

+Please note, the .cfg folders are to be stored in one directory "up" from the executable i.e. "../box_api_key.cfg"

 The http put should be formatted: https://serverIP:8013/api/v1/coreIP/download/fileName Content type needs to be "application/x-www-form-urlencoded" two key-value pairs are required: filePath and room